KohaILS/koha-manual-zh-cn/source/faq.rst

 Unable to place holds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Question**: Why can't I place holds when I have all of the preferences
+**Question**: Why can't I place holds when I have all of the preferences turned on?
-turned on.

-**Answer**: You probably need to set a default circulation rule in your
-:ref:`Circulation and fines rules <circulation-and-fines-rules-label>`.
-At the
+**Answer**: You probably need to set a default circulation rule in your :ref:`circulation and fines rules <circulation-and-fines-rules-label>`.
+This should be a standard rule for all libraries, and all patron categories and item types.
+That will catch all instances that do not match a specific rule.
-very least you will need to set a default circulation rule. his rule should be as
-standard rule for all libraries, 'All' itemtype', and 'All' patron category.
-That will catch all instances that do not match a specific
-rule.

-The ability to place holds also depends on the 'On shelf holds allowed' setting
-in the used circulation rule.
-Depending on the setting, it might not be
-possible to place a hold, unless all or at least one item of the record
+The ability to place holds also depends on the 'On shelf holds allowed' setting in the circulation rule that is used.
+Depending on the setting, it might not be possible to place a hold if any or all items for a record are checked out.
-is checked out.

 .. _faq-keyboard-shortcuts-label: